Chart Color Schemes

 Residential development activity is lower than average in Blue Haven - San Remo according to AreaSearch's national comparison of local real estate markets

-The average construction cost value of new properties was $338,000, which is lower than regional levels, suggesting more affordable housing options for buyers.
-This financial year has seen $55,000 in commercial approvals, reflecting a predominantly residential focus.
-Compared to Greater Sydney, Blue Haven - San Remo has significantly less development activity, with 56.0% below the regional average per person.
+This balance between supply and demand has created stable market conditions.
+The average construction cost of new properties is around $228,000, which is lower than regional levels, suggesting more affordable housing options for buyers.
+In FY-26, there have been $55,000 in commercial approvals registered, indicating a predominantly residential focus.
+Compared to Greater Sydney, Blue Haven - San Remo has significantly less development activity, 56.0% below the regional average per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The area's development activity is also lower than national levels, suggesting market maturity and possible development constraints.
-New building activity in Blue Haven - San Remo consists of 72.0% detached houses and 28.0% medium and high-density housing.
+The area's building activity is also lower than national levels, reflecting market maturity and possible development constraints.

+New building activity in the area shows that 72.0% are detached houses, while 28.0% are medium and high-density housing.
 This maintains the area's traditional low density character, focusing on family homes that appeal to those seeking space.
-This represents a shift from the area's existing housing composition, which is currently 96.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.
+This represents a shift from the area's existing housing composition, which is currently 96.0% houses.
+This could indicate decreasing availability of developable sites and reflect changing lifestyles, with a need for more diverse, affordable housing options.
 The estimated population per dwelling approval in Blue Haven - San Remo is 893 people, reflecting its quiet, low activity development environment.
-Population forecasts indicate that the area will gain 67 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Given current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.
+According to the latest AreaSearch quarterly estimate, the area is forecasted to gain 67 residents by 2041.
+Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development